 - Building a strong company culture.
-Non-competitive pay and bonuses as well as opportunities for advancement can boost satisfaction and loyalty.
-Regular communication and feedback also help drivers feel like a appreciated part of the team.
-For additional information DOT Compliant Drug & Alcohol Program.
+Non-competitive pay and bonuses and opportunities for advancement can boost satisfaction and loyalty.
+Regular communication and feedback also help drivers feel like an appreciated part of the team.
+For additional information, DOT Compliant Drug & Alcohol Program.

 Overall, trucking companies must work to counter common misconceptions about the industry and highlight the benefits of the job to recruit new talent.
 With a range of incentives and improvements, they can attract younger, qualified drivers to meet the growing demand for freight transportation on the nation's highways.